aucloud/aucloud.github.io/docs/Platform_Overview/Security/security_and_governance.md

 AUCloud’s primary office is located at:  Unit 7/15-21 Beaconsfield St, Fyshwick ACT.
 The primary office supports the AUCloud technical, administrative and support staff.

-AUCloud infrastructure is hosted in Canberra Data Centres (CDC) facilities in Fyshwick ACT and offsite disaster recovery (DR) facility at CDC Eastern Creek NSW.
-The Enterprise Data Community Environment (EDCE) is hosted in NEXTDC Fortitude Valley QLD.
+AUCloud infrastructure is hosted in Canberra Data Centres (CDC) facilities in Fyshwick ACT and Eastern Creek NSW, as well as in NEXTDC facilities in Fortitude Valley QLD and Tullamarine, VIC.

 AUCloud development teams are located in Brisbane.